dakshina99/product-apim/all-in-one-apim/modules/integration-v2/tests-common/clients/publisher/docs/ApiProductRevisionsApi.md

 Retrieve Revision

-Retrieve a revision of an API Product
+Retrieve a revision of an API Product (This resource is not supported at the moment)

 ### Example
 ```java